anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Matthew 25.1-13** continues the series in Matthew, and is the parable of the ten bridesmaids (five foolish and five wise). **Wisdom of Solomon 6.12-16** (from the Apocrypha) is about wisdom, and is continued in the canticle, **Wisdom of Solomon 6.17-20**.
 Alternatively, **Amos 5.18-24**, is a warning (to the foolish) that 'the day of the Lord' will be 'darkness, not light', whereas **Psalm 70** echoes the longing of the wise bridesmaids for the coming of the bridegroom: 'O Lord, do not delay'.

 Year B

+The Old Testament, Psalm and Gospel are transferred from RCL Epiphany 3.

 * **Mark 1.14-20** (Mark 12.38-44 in RCL).